richdho/primex/readme.md

    CREATE SCHEMA `primex` DEFAULT CHARACTER SET utf8mb4 ;
    ```

-3. Create an file `.env` in the project directory and copy the content from `.env`
+3. Create an file `.env` in the project directory and copy the content from `.env.example`

 4. Input the database information and random APP_KEY accordingly in `.env`